intuition-dev/INTUITION/src/README.md

 ## Overview

-Metabake is an open source and extensible meta-programming CLI tool written in Javascript.
+### Metabake is open source and extensible low-code productivity tool for programmers.

 Metabake provides all the necessary tools for a developer to write cleaner code faster, with `pug` templating and livereload out of the box.